icopy-site/awesome-cn/docs/awesome/awesome-mental-health.md

 * [Tips For Dealing With Developer Stress](https://www.airpair.com/javascript/posts/tips-for-dealing-with-developer-stress) -  Rich McLaughlin.
 * [Tips To Maintain Your Mental Health As A Software Developer](https://www.brightdevelopers.com/tips-maintain-mental-health-software-developer/) - 由Steven To.
 * [We Need To Talk About Developers And Depression](https://www.creativebloq.com/web-design/we-need-talk-about-developers-and-depression-101413045) -  Greg Baugues.
-* [What Happens When Software Developers Are (un)Happy](https://www.sciencedirect.com/science/article/pii/S0164121218300323) -  Daniel Graziotin，Fabian Fagerholm，Xiaofeng Wang和Pekka Abrahamssone.
+* [What Happens When Software Developers Are (un)Happy](https://www.sciencedirect.com/science/article/pii/S0164121218300323) -  Daniel Graziotin，Fabian Fagerholm，Xiaofeng Wang和Pekka Abrahamsson.
 * [What It's Like Being A Developer With Schizoaffective Disorder](https://dev.to/ogfris/what-its-like-being-a-developer-with-schizoaffective-disorder-1ei) - 弗里斯
 * [What Most Remote Companies Don't Tell You About Remote Work](https://blog.doist.com/mental-health-and-remote-work-1b77616f6945) - 作者：Amir Salihefendic.
 * [Why Burnout Is Dangerous And How You Can Recover From It (It's Possible)](https://blog.toggl.com/recover-from-burnout) - 由Theodora S. Abigail撰写.
-* [Why Do Software Developers Suffer From Imposter Syndrome?](https://medium.com/@rajeefmk/why-does-software-developers-suffer-from-imposter-syndrome-ccf961d0c29a) - 作者：Muhammed Rajeef M K.
+* [Why Do Software Developers Suffer From Imposter Syndrome?](https://medium.com/@rajeefmk/why-does-software-developers-suffer-from-imposter-syndrome-ccf961d0c29a) - By Muhammed Rajeef M K.

 ## Books